Seth Cohen: Casting and creation

 Brody did not immediately get the part of Seth Cohen after his first audition because he improvised the dialogue.
 However, the producers called him back a month later for another test, and he was cast in March 2003.
 Schwartz said about Brody that he is "naturally talented, a funny guy, and has a Point of View on the world (and an initial perspective on Seth) that made him feel very specific, and had a little attitude."
 The character is based on Schwartz, who said: "The dynamic between Sandy and Seth is very much based on me and my dad.
 It was as much Seth's choice not to fit in, as it was the Water Polo players rejecting him, and a lot of that came from Brody, as well as a love for Death Cab for Cutie.

 Characterization

 Carina Chocano of Entertainment Weekly described Seth as "a nuanced portrait of a true-to-life dork [whose] relationship to Ryan is full of nice little ironies."
 The New York Times characterized him as "eccentric and literate" while the show's website compared him to Holden Caulfield for being an existential hero.
 He has also been described as "gawky".

-Seth is very sarcastic and uses irony to find the humor in the events that occur around him.
-He has a positive nature, and although sometimes his humor is misconceived as ill-mannered, he tries to joke his way out of sticky situations and is more likely to laugh off the negatives and be overwhelmingly enthusiastic about the positives in his, and everyone else's, life.
-He is shown throughout the series to be self-obsessed and neurotic, with a tendency to make himself the center of attention.
-However, in many episodes, he proves to be a sweet and genuine guy with good intentions and a good heart, and this is often overlooked by others.
-Seth is a very bubbly character, thanks to the likes of his "only true friend" Ryan, and is prone to not knowing when to keep his mouth shut, however this is more endearing and humorous, than irritating.
-He is a self-proclaimed geek and likes comic books, science fiction, video games, and old movies.
-He also has a toy horse named Captain Oats.
-Seth is close to both of his parents and often playfully teases them.
-Though he occasionally will not accept their help or advice, he does so sometimes and seems to value their opinions and knows they would do anything for him and vice versa.
-Seth is shown to care very much about his mother.
-His actions are demonstrated in episodes such as "The Dearly Beloved" when Seth hesitates to send his mother to rehab and in "The Man of the Year" when he takes care of her when she relapses in her drinking.